 Andrew has a M’Ed in Emotional and Behavioural Difficulties and is also a qualified Senco.
-In 2008 he achieved TLA Level 4 (National Practice) accreditation for the GTC in Challenging homophobia in primary schools.
+In 2017 Andrew was made MBE for services to equality and diversity in education.

 Andrew wrote “Emotional Literacy: a scheme of work for the Primary School” which was first published by Speechmark in 2008 and later updated with new plans in 2012, published as “Behaviour, safety and wellbeing: 100+lesson plans for the primary classroom” (Speechmark 2012).